arvancloud/ar-ddns/README.md

 ArvanCloud Dynamic DNS Tool

 # Brief
 Some Times the origin servers don't have the static IP and their IP may change after a while.
 With this tool the user can update DNS record in ArvanCloud DNS service automatically.

 ## Input
-User API Token available in ArvanCloud panel
+User API Token available in ArvanCloud panel which can be found from https://npanel.arvancloud.com/profile/api-keys.
-User Subdomain
+User Subdomain.

 ## Capabalities
 * Set DNS Record
 * Update DNS Record

 ## Requirements
-The jq package is required
+The jq package is required.

 ### Centos
 ```